 - Greater Victoria Housing Society

-Members work all across the Gulf Islands and southern end of Vancouver Island.
+Members work all across the Gulf Islands and the southern end of Vancouver Island.

 Please see the meetings page for details of the upcoming AGM and elections.

 Please see the bargaining page for updates on the negotiations between the Health Science Professionals Bargaining Association (HSPBA) and Health Employers’ Association of BC (HEABC).

 New Videos Highlight CUPE Members in Community Health

 The more than 1,300 CUPE members who work in B.C.’s community health sector play an important role in health care service delivery, adding value to their communities while facing workload and other significant challenges on a daily basis, a new pair of CUPE videos reveals.

 “Building Caring Communities” and “Meeting the Challenges” feature CUPE members from the Community Bargaining Association and the Health Sciences Professionals Bargaining Association talking about their jobs.
 The members describe their work in community-based public health care, some of the challenges they face, and the advantages of being represented by CUPE.

 “These members provide important health services in our communities,” says CUPE Health Coordinator Chris Losito.
 “They do everything from diagnostic, clinical and inspection services to advocacy, home support, counselling, preventative, and rehabilitation, as well as administrative support services.
 They’re a key part of our public health care system but don’t have a high profile in the sector.
 So these videos put a much-needed face to their work.”

 The videos can be viewed at the revamped website for B.C.’s CUPE Community Health workers.
 The site contains information for members in CUPE’s Community Health sector, including contact information for Health Locals and helpful resources to support their work.
 There’s also a link to the sector’s new Facebook group page.